Keryx42/laravel-filesystem-bug-showcase/README.md

   - a ftp configuration was added pointing to some public ftp I looked up for showcasing.
 Any ftp server will do
 - routes/web.php:18
   - a write action to the ftp is called.
 This causes the ErrorException (Bug)

+Just run `php artisan serve`.
+You will get the bug presented directly